telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 * **Remove the Newtonsoft.Json.dll** file **from** the `Program Files\Microsoft SDKs\Windows Azure.NET SDK\v2.3\ref\` folder as suggested in [the workarounds in this item on Microsoft Connect](https://connect.microsoft.com/VisualStudio/feedback/details/850425/windows-azure-vs-tools-breaking-msbuild-for-web-projects).

+* According to client reports, in some cases [cleaning the ASP.NET Temporary Files and the .NET temporary files](https://weblogs.asp.net/psheriff/clean-up-after-visual-studio) resolves the problem as well.

 ### Could Not Load File or Assembly 'Telerik.Web.UI' After Upgrade